-Timer can in fixed number of hours or at a specified time of day.
+Timer can be a fixed number of hours or at a specified time of day.

-By Hour: Enter the number of hours device need to run before kick start reboot process.
+By Hour: Enter the number of hours the device needs to run before kick start reboot process.

-By Time: Enter the specific time of day in hh:mm (24-hour format) to kick start reboots process.
+By Time: Enter the specific time of day in hh:mm (24-hour format) to kick start the reboot process.